TheTexta/obsidian-main/Psychology/Social Psychology/Self effacing bias.md

+#flashcards
-Overall contributing success to environment and failure to personal drawbacks
+Self Effacing Bias::Overall contributing success to environment and failure to ones self.